The Vegan Lifestyle – A Growing Trend

-It’s no wonder: living without causing animals suffering from it is an admirable attitude.
+It’s no wonder: living without causing animals suffering is an admirable attitude.

 Not only do vegans abstain from eating animals, they also do not use products of animal origin.
 They forgo eggs, milk and yogurt, as well as cheese and honey.
 They do not buy leather shoes and do not wear silk, because silkworms die for this product.
 Vegans use animal-free cosmetics and cleaning products.